MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/ratings.md

 > [!NOTE]
 >There can be a delay of up to 24 hours until a review is taken down due to the request processing

+## Ratings design and caching
+We have two methods for getting ratings.
+The difference between the two paths is whether you are interacting with the review directly or the catalog item.

+1. We provide ratings directly (via `GetItemReviews`, etc.)
+2. We provide ratings aggregates in the catalog items (via `SearchItems`, etc.)

+Both routes are asynchronous and have timing delays that it is important to understand.

+### Direct Ratings (GetItemReviews, etc.)
+All these ratings and reviews are served directly.
+There are two categories of latency here.

+1. Individual Reviews - *Near Real Time*
+Individual reviews will not available immediately, but should show up within a few seconds.
+We expect that retrying with a backoff will be sufficient for reading a brand-new review.

+2. Aggregate Ratings - *Under 15 minutes*
+There's a cache for aggregates

+### Catalog Item Ratings (SearchItems, etc.)
+All these ratings are served as part of the catalog item from our published catalog.

+1. Aggregate Ratings - *Under 8 hours*
+The system aggregates the ratings and pushes updates into the catalog which can take anywhere from 4-8 hours.